 Now, when you see ads for the products you use, are you motivated to buy?

-Instead, those ads reinforce your loyalty and your identification with them.
+Instead, those ads reinforce your loyalty and help you to continue to identify with them.

 When approaching advertising for branding (Read: trust & familiarity) you need to think on a longer timeline, because longevity breeds trust.
-Advertising for 3-6 months or is too short.
+Advertising for less than 12 months or is too short.

 Think 10 years or even 20, because we need to span 2 generations at least.
 And don’t stop, ever, in that time frame.

-This method will be costly and your return won’t pay out for a generation, but when you’re the only one advertising after 1-5 years who will people start to trust?
-You.
+This method will be costly and your return won’t pay out for a generation, but when you’re the only one advertising after a generation who will people start to trust?
+You!

 Which advertising should your small business use?